Basilica of Saint-Sernin, Toulouse

 The Basilica of Saint-Sernin (Occitan: Basilica de Sant Sarnin) is a church in Toulouse, France, the former abbey church of the Abbey of Saint-Sernin or St Saturnin.
 Apart from the church, none of the abbey buildings remain.
 The current church is located on the site of a previous basilica of the 4th century which contained the body of Saint Saturnin or Sernin, the first bishop of Toulouse in c.
-250. Constructed in the Romanesque style between about 1080 and 1120, with construction continuing thereafter, Saint-Sernin is the largest remaining Romanesque building in Europe.
-The church is particularly noted for the quality and quantity of its Romanesque sculpture.
+250. The church is particularly noted for the quality and quantity of its Romanesque sculpture.
 In 1998 the basilica was added to the UNESCO World Heritage Sites under the description: World Heritage Sites of the Routes of Santiago de Compostela in France.